-Mansa Musa, fourteenth century emperor of Mali, is the medieval African ruler most known to the world outside Africa.
+Mansa Musa, fourteenth century emperor of the Mali Empire, is the medieval African ruler most known to the world outside Africa.
 His elaborate pilgrimage to the Muslim holy city of Mecca in 1324 introduced him to rulers in the Middle East and in Europe.
-His leadership of Mali, a state which stretched across two thousand miles from the Atlantic Ocean to Lake Chad, ensured decades of peace and prosperity in Western Africa.
+His leadership of Mali, a state which stretched across two thousand miles from the Atlantic Ocean to Lake Chad and which included all or parts of the modern nations of Mauritania, Senegal, Gambia, Guinea, Burkina Faso, Mali, Niger, Nigeria, and Chad, ensured decades of peace and prosperity in Western Africa.

 In 1312 Musa became emperor following the death of his predecessor, Abu-Bakr II.
 When he was crowned, he was given the name Mansa meaning king.
 Mansa Musa was knowledgeable in Arabic and was described as a Muslim traditionalist.
 He became the first Muslim ruler in West Africa to make the nearly four thousand mile journey to Mecca.
 Preparing for the expedition took years and involved the work of artisans in numerous towns and cities across Mali.
 In 1324 Musa began his pilgrimage with a entourage of thousands of escorts.
 He also brought considerable amounts of gold, some of which was distributed along the journey.

 Accompanied by thousands of richly dressed servants and supporters Musa made generous donations to the poor and to charitable organizations as well as the rulers of the lands his entourage crossed.
 On his stop in Cairo, Egypt, the Emperor gave out so much gold that he generated a brief decline in its value.
 Cairo’s gold market recovered over a decade later.